infix

 Using CMake

-CMake can generate native build files for your environment (e.g., Makefiles on Linux, Visual Studio solutions on Windows).
+CMake can generate native build files for your environment (e.g., Makefiles, Visual Studio solutions).

 ctest --test-dir build